chridou/reool/README.md

 Reool is a connection pool for Redis based on [redis-rs](https://crates.io/crates/redis).

 Currently `reool` is a fixed size connection pool. `Reool` provides an interface for instrumentation.

+You should also consider multiplexing instead of a pool based on your needs.

 The `PooledConnection` of `reool` implements the `ConnectionLike` interface of [redis-rs](https://crates.io/crates/redis) for easier integration.